 Look at the essentials like diapers, baby wipes, food supplements, emergency medication, baby bottle warmers, food warmers, and include your needs as well.

-List out how much and what all you need in a month and consider buying in larger quantities.
+List out how much and what you need in a month and consider buying larger quantities.

-Make your work easy by arranging the things as per their use and usage timings as well.
+Make your work easy by arranging the things as per their use and usage timings.

 This will help you keep inventory and knowledge to allow those items you use most in easy reach.